 There are two common ways to reduce or avoid sweat artifacts in EEG recordings.

 - EEG operators can reduce the biologically triggered changes that lead to sweating.
 In preparation for the EEG recording, operators can ask patients to avoid strenuous exercise, caffeine, and alcohol prior to a scheduled EEG session, ideally 24 hours before the test.
-During EEG recordings, Kappenman and Luck recommend maintaining a cool temperature in the recording environment to minimize the occurrence of sweat artifacts.
+During EEG recordings, Kappenman and Luck recommend maintaining a cool temperature in the recording environment to minimize the occurrence of EEG sweat artifacts.
 They recommend a comfortable temperature of 68°F –72°F (20°C –22°C) and using fans or air conditioning to prevent humidity buildup.2

-- During the EEG session, EEG operators should assure best possible electrode contact with the scalp to reduce skin impedance under the electrode.
-In traditional amplifier systems with wired electrodes this can be achieved via additional skin preparation and abrasion.
+- During the EEG session, EEG operators should assure the best possible electrode contact with the scalp to reduce skin impedance under the electrode.
+In traditional amplifier systems with wired electrodes, this can be achieved via additional skin preparation and abrasion.
 With active quick-apply EEG recording systems, such as Zeto’s headset, operators can assure proper electrode landing with each conductive leg touching the scalp.

 Bottom Line – Recommendations